 The Caipirinha is an easy drink to order out and keep low calorie if you plan ahead.
 Ask the bartender to make this drink with limes and Cachaca only, leaving out all sugar.
 Make sure you’ve tucked a sugar substitute packet (such as Truvia or Splenda) with you for on the go travel and stir it in the drink once it has been delivered front and center upon your bar napkin.

-2 parts Cachaca
+2 ounces Cachaca

 1/2 Fresh Lime – quartered